nyfix/OZ/README.md

 * Libuuid (Linux only)
 * Scons

-As of the latest version of OpenMAMA, there is no longer a requirement to build this library off my own special fork of OpenMAMA.
+As of the 2.4.0 release of OpenMAMA, there is no longer a requirement to build this library off my own special fork of OpenMAMA.
 Instead thanks to dynamic bridge loading support, you can now build this off the master branch of OpenMAMA.
 I may also make binary releases available soon.